 The account also comes with a zero balance account option.
 This lets you transfer money from a master account into your Provident Bank Commercial Checking account to cover checks as needed, but otherwise maintain a zero balance on the account.
 This accounting method can help you avoid excess balances across accounts and make sure every spare dollar your business has is going to its best use.

 Novo Bank is an online bank created specifically to cater to the needs of startups and small businesses.
 Its Novo Business Checking account offers a lot for a small business owner to love.
-Like the Azlo Business Checking account, the Novo Business Checking account lets you open an account online.
-Also like the Azlo account, the Novo account boasts a friendly fee schedule.
+The Novo Business Checking account lets you open an account online.
+Also the account boasts a friendly fee schedule.

 There is a minimum initial deposit of $50, but once you open the account it’s almost completely free.
-As part of a special offer for Fundera readers, you can get $25 when you sign up for an account with Novo.
-All you’ll need to do is make that initial deposit of $50 into your new account to get your signup bonus.
 You won’t face a charge for transactions, ATM withdrawals, wires, or most other banking activities.
 The two things that do trigger fees are insufficient funds (if you overdraw your account) and uncollected funds (if you try to spend money that you’ve deposited that the bank hasn’t cleared yet).
 If you’re in the market for a nearly-free account and you like the idea of working with an online-only bank, Novo Business Checking is worth your notice.